Aller-Couleur/handlebars-i18n/readme.md

 {{_num 4100000.8314 }}
 ```

-**Additional arguments for formating**
+**Additional arguments for formatting**

-You can add multiple arguments for individual formating.
+You can add multiple arguments for individual formatting.
 See [Intl NumberFormat](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/NumberFormat) for your option arguments.

 ```
 {{_num 3.14159 maximumFractionDigits=2}}